monkey-w1n5t0n/www.eli/_posts/2024-06-14-brighton-launch.md

 author_profile: false
 ---

-Our second launch event for the uSEQ module will be at The Lighthouse in Brighton on Sunday 30th June.
+We warmly invite you to our launch event for the uSEQ module, at The Lighthouse in Brighton on Sunday 30th June.
 Tickets are free,  more info here:

 Here are tickets for the main evening event, at 6:30-9pm: [https://www.eventbrite.co.uk/e/emute-lab-instruments-useq-launch-tickets-925082455527](https://www.eventbrite.co.uk/e/emute-lab-instruments-useq-launch-tickets-925082455527)